 You might think that public support for welfare would be equivalent, or roughly the same as public support for the poor, but a national survey in 1985 showed that only 19 per cent of people said that too little was being spent on "welfare," while 63 per cent said that too little was being spent on "assistance to the poor" (Moore 1992, p.
 344).
 The difference of 44 percentage points is a statistically significant one in the outcomes of the two polls, even though they both appeared to be asking pretty much the same question.
-The researcher conjectured that the word "welfare" has negative connotations of welfare fraud for many respondents, while the term "assistance to the poor" has positive connotations of providing better conditions and "care of the people" (Moore 1992, p.
+The researcher conjectured that the word "welfare" has negative connotations of welfare fraud for many respondents, while the term "assistance to the poor" (Moore 1992, p.
 344).
 Because of this variance of connotations of words chosen, the variance in poll outcomes was huge.